Table of Contents

 Most models will come equipped with a central focus wheel that will focus both of the barrels at the same time.
 It also often includes a diopter adjustment ring which will focus one barrel independently, allowing the user to compensate for a difference in vision between their eyes.

-Every pair of binoculars comes with prisms inside.
+Every pair of field glasses comes with prisms inside.
 Without the addition of prisms, every image would appear upside down because of how the light passes through the lenses.

 There are two types of prisms to choose from: Porro and roof.